-This activity, which is aligned to the Arizona English Language Arts standards and Arizona Science Standards, introduce students to scientific knowledge and language related to poisons and the effects of poisons on organisms.
-Students will read content-rich texts, visit The Power of Poison exhibition, and use what they have learned to write and illustrate a standards-aligned document that investigates poison.
+This activity, which is aligned to the Arizona English Language Arts standards and Arizona Science Standards, introduces students to scientific knowledge and language related to the effects of poison upon body systems.
+Students will read content-rich texts, visit The Power of Poison exhibition, and use what they have learned to complete a standards-aligned writing task, creating an illustrated text that includes examples of three poisons, indicates what plant or animal uses them and explains their effects.